Mortgage Acceleration Calculator

 Yes, of course, it does!
 If you have positive cash flow and plan on paying off your home early, you will increase your net worth more rapidly with mortgage acceleration.

-The red line represents early payoff just using extra principal payments.
+The red line represents an early payoff using extra principal payments alone.
 In green, extra principal payments are made with mortgage acceleration.
-You can see instead of 15 years, you pay off the mortgage in just over seven years with either method.
+You can see that instead of 15 years, you pay off the mortgage in just over seven years with either method.

 It won’t rock your world, but a small change—or even one or two early pre-payments—can compound over time.